nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: All events listed using the `listEvents` command.
 At least one event in the event list.
    2. Test case: `showDetails 1`<br>
-      Expected: Details of the first event in the event list is shown in the status message.
+      Expected: Details of the first event in the event list are shown in the status message.

 ### Adding a participant to an event